xchen136/Graph-Coloring-Method-1/README.md

 4. the final adjacencyMatrix with the assign colors in the diagonal of the matrix

 Method#1:
-Take a new color and color all possible nodes, then change a color.
+Take a new color and color all possible nodes.
+When all possible nodes are colored with this particular color, then it is the time to repeat this whole process until all nodes are colored.